civetta/Transcript-Report/README.md

 teacher response time to a student specifically, and creates an rt_paste which is a hybrid of those together and is pasted in the transcript-report so teachers can see Their Response times to a student as well as other response times.

-**Create Teacher Df:** Creates a DF for each teachers transcripts.
-Then goes through each transcript in teacher_df and makes another df for each transcript (called trans_df, see Create Transcript DF).
-Once create_transcript_df has gone through and analyzed each individual transcript, it zips all of the information back up and adds new columns to the teacher_df, with the new data being information about the transcript in that row.
-Then using that information it makes further data.
-For example using the response time data figured out by transcript_df, a new column will be added to teacher_df with the median response time of the transcripts in the same row.
+It then zips up this information and sends it back up to the original df.

 **Marked Lines:**
 Marked Lines module takes the transcript df as an input.
 Each row is a line